MANLP-suda/JML/README.md

 ## 💾 dataset

-- The relationi dataset TRC comes from [paper](https://aclanthology.org/P19-1272.pdf), which can be [download](https://github.com/danielpreotiuc/text-image-relationship/).
+- The relation dataset TRC comes from [paper](https://aclanthology.org/P19-1272.pdf), which can be [download](https://github.com/danielpreotiuc/text-image-relationship/).
 - The twitter dataset comes from [paper](https://aclanthology.org/P18-1185.pdf).
 The detailed information can be seen in section 4.1.

 ## 🚀 Quick start